1470 (2nd November)

 Battle of Barnet

-The Lancastrians led by Warwick met Edward’s father’s Yorkist force at Barnet.
+The Lancastrians, led by Warwick, met Edward IV’s Yorkist force at Barnet.
 After a three hour fight in thick fog, two Lancastrian divisions mistakenly attacked each other and the army broke and fled.
 Warwick fled but was knocked off his horse and killed.

 1471 (4th May)